gomyar/turtlegui/README.md

 * data-gui-bind: binds to arbitrary event name, for use with data-gui-event
 * data-gui-event: evaluates when the event specified by data-gui-bind fires
 * data-gui-include: include an html snippet
-* data-gui-include-params: comma-separated string of values to send to the template as local variables
+* data-gui-include-params: semicolon-separated string of values to send to the template as local variables
 * data-gui-include-nocache: if present, will not cache the template
 * data-gui-class: sets classname(s) on element
 * data-gui-val: sets value on element - will write back a changed value if the target is a simple type (number, string).
 If target is a function, calls the function with the value as an extra parameter